PSSGAMER/SuperSexySteamDownloader/README.md

 ## Planned Features

-*(This section is a work in progress and will be updated with future development goals.)*

 -   [ ] *Remember the 2FA login too*
 -   [ ] *A better ACF generator*
 -   [ ] *Interactive depot selection*